Review: Now with official Harmony Gold license!

 Charm & Collectability: (3/5)

-These toys were originally released by “Fansmaketoys” in China as unlicensed third party products in late 2015.
+These toys were originally released by “Fansmaketoys” in China as unlicensed third-party products in late 2015.
 This means you can find first release variants of Roy and Hikaru (Rick Hunter) in Macross boxes.
-After a pause KC was in the game as an officially licensed company selling these products in Robotech boxes.
-The toys are pretty close to perfect transformation and they feature gratuitous amounts of diecast metal so they hit most the right points for collectors but they are super deformed which limits demand.
+One would assume a C&D was issued because later that year the toys resurfaced by a company called “i-robots” in packaging that mentioned neither Robotech nor Macross.
+After a pause KitzConcept was in the game as an officially licensed company selling these products in Robotech boxes.
+The toys are pretty close to perfect transformation and they feature gratuitous amounts of diecast metal so they hit most the right points for collectors, but they are super deformed which limits demand.
 In many circles, the Harmony Gold license is considered a liability as fans of Macross will often go out of their way to make sure they’re not supporting Harmony Gold in any way.
 Below is a list of the officially licensed releases:

 Roy Fokker VF-1S, $79.99, September 2016